Baviaans Canyon Trail Information

 You will need to clean all the kitchen equipment and utensils before leaving in the morning – the next group of hikers will appreciate it.

-The sleeping units have mattresses – all you need is a sleeping bag and pillow.
-If you are going to sleep outside of your sleeping bag, or open it up, you will need to bring a single sheet to cover the mattress.
+The sleeping units have extra length single mattresses – all you need is a sleeping bag and pillow.
+If you are going to sleep outside of your sleeping bag, or open it up, you will need to bring an extra length single sheet to cover the mattress.

 Each campsite has flush toilets, and hot showers.